chandran-jr/Violence-Alert-System/README.md

 ## Explanation
 <img src="Documents/poster.PNG">

+## Contact me at +91 8330025649 for helping you set up and do the project for yourself for 8,000 INR.
+### (PS: If it's too much, we can work out a deal)

 ## Stage 1 (Human Detection) ✔✔
 A real-time human detector using `Faster RCNN Inception V2 COCO model`, implemented using Python.
 Main purpose was comparing 3 pretrained models for speed and accuracy.